Lucid Trading FAQ: 50+ Questions Answered

 Can you trade news events during evaluation?

-Yes, news trading is fully unrestricted during evaluations.
+Yes, news trading is fully unrestricted during evaluations for both programs.
 You can enter or exit positions immediately before, during, or after FOMC, NFP, CPI, or any other scheduled releases without buffers or waiting periods.
 Unscheduled news events are equally unrestricted.
 However, you assume full responsibility for slippage and velocity logic effects during volatile periodsâLucid won't dispute fills or reverse trades that occurred during news events you chose to trade.

 What trading hours apply during evaluation?

-All positions must close by 4:45 PM EST Monday through Friday.
+All positions must close by 4:45 PM EST Monday through Friday for both programs.
 Lucid automatically closes any open positions at 4:45 PM EST. Trading resumes Sunday 6:00 PM EST and continues through Friday 4:45 PM EST. No weekend position holding allowed.
 Holding positions past 4:45 PM doesn't breach your accountâit's an administrative auto-close, not a violation.
-You can trade during all futures sessions (Asian, European, U.S.) within the Sunday 6 PM - Friday 4:45 PM window.

 Can you use automated trading during evaluation?